TCU vs. Clemson College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 TCU vs. Clemson BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's game that pits the No. 24 Clemson Tigers (8-0) versus the TCU Horned Frogs (7-0) at Coca-Cola Coliseum should be a competitive matchup based on our computer prediction, which projects a final score of 78-75 in favor of Clemson.
+Saturday's game features the No. 24 Clemson Tigers (8-0) and the TCU Horned Frogs (7-0) squaring off at Coca-Cola Coliseum in what is expected to be a tight matchup, with a projected 78-75 win for Clemson according to our computer prediction.
 Tipoff is at 4:00 PM ET on December 9.

-Based on our computer prediction, Clemson should cover the spread, which currently sits at 2.5.
-The two sides are projected to go over the 151.5 over/under.
+According to our computer prediction, Clemson is projected to cover the point spread (2.5) versus TCU.
+The two teams are expected to exceed the 151.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!